Manage KVM Virtual Machines using Oracle Linux Automation Manager

 • Credential Type: Machine

-Oracle Linux Automation Manager uses the Machine credentials to set the information required when establishing an ssh connection to a host.
+Oracle Linux Automation Manager uses the Machine credentials to set the information required when establishing an SSH connection to a host.

 The page refreshes, requesting the Type Details.